askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/self-improvement/six-things-less-jerk-code-review/index.md

 Remember, the person you're reviewing is likely a colleague or peer, and there's no need to be nasty or insulting.
 You might need their help someday and you'll be glad they're still speaking to you!

-## We've all been there before
+## We’ve All Been There Before

 When you're reviewing someone's code, it's important to remember that you have been in their shoes before.
 You were once a beginner too, and you probably made plenty of mistakes along the way.

 This is why it's important to be patient and understanding when working with other developers.
 Wouldnt it be great if we could all have a mentor who treated us like a peer?

-## Gain the respect of your peers by being the conscientious reviewer
+## Gain the Respect of Your Peers by Being the Conscientious Reviewer

 When you're known as the person who is always willing to help and give constructive feedback, you will gain the respect of your peers.
 This means being conscientious in your reviews and taking the time to provide thorough and well-thought-out feedback.

 By being respectful, your teammates will look up to you, instead of fearing you as the nit-picky, critical reviewer.
 This will help to create a more positive and constructive environment in which everyone can work together and improve their codebase.

-## Improve yourself by helping others to improve
+## Improve Yourself by Helping Others To Improve

 These are just a few tips to help you avoid coming across as a jerk when giving feedback.
 By following them, you can help make the experience a little less painful for everyone involved.